Last updated on May 9th, 2019

 Before you can successfully begin the Virginia contested divorce process, you should make sure you’re eligible for a divorce in the first place.

-There are three general requirements you need to meet to file for divorce in Virginia:
+There are two general requirements you need to meet to file for divorce in Virginia:

 - You must have lived in Virginia for at least 6 months.

 - You must have a valid reason for your divorce (often called your “grounds of divorce”).

 Fault and No-Fault Divorce in Virginia

 There are actually two general grounds for divorce in Virginia: fault-based and no-fault.